 - [in the long run] transforming customer relationships and becoming a trusted advisor

-These two opportunities are described in further detail in the following sections.
+These are described in further detail in the following sections.

 In the short term, insurers should focus on offering digital self-service throughout the policy lifecycle.

-Insurers currently lag behind other sectors such as banking and retail when it comes to offering great digital customer experiences.
-Recent research by Altus Consulting shows that whilst 87% of the 18 leading UK insurers have digital capabilities at the “quote and buy” stage of the policy lifecycle, there is a sharp drop in digital self-service capabilities further down the lifecycle:
+Insurers currently lag behind other sectors such as banking and retail, when it comes to offering great digital customer experiences.
+Recent research by Altus Consulting shows that 87% of the 18 leading UK insurers have digital capabilities at the “quote and buy” stage of the policy lifecycle.
+However, there is a sharp drop in digital self-service capabilities further down the lifecycle:

-- Only 39% of UK insurers let customers make mid-term adjustments digitally
+- 39% of UK insurers let customers make mid-term adjustments digitally

-- Only 19% let customers renew their policy online
+- 19% let customers renew their policy online

-- Only 6% let customers file a claim digitally
+- 6% let customers file a claim digitally

-Insurers who can close that capability gap will benefit from cost efficiencies, stronger customer satisfaction, increased customer loyalty and the profit gains that come with it.
-The financial ROI of churn reduction can be significant when we know that it typically costs five times more to attract a new customer than to keep an existing one.
+Insurers who can close that capability gap will benefit from cost efficiencies, stronger customer satisfaction, increased customer loyalty and profit gains.
+The financial ROI of churn reduction can be significant, knowing it typically costs five times more to attract a new customer than to keep an existing one.